Others may have brunch, but at our home we have pre-breakfast.

 Pre-breakfast is a word coined by the imaginative Desi to describe a small meal he likes to have each weekend after waking up and before walking the dogs.
 It is not in any way to be confused with breakfast which is a more elaborate and substantial meal he usually makes himself once the walk and gym are out of the way.

 Desi always shares pre-breakfast with the doggies who are by now well familiar with the routine and start hanging out at the table before he even gets there.At its most basic, pre-breakfast is whole-wheat toast with peanut butter and jelly, but sometimes I make healthy snacks like muffins or scones or nut breads that I can stow away in the refrigerator and which are ready to eat after a quick zap in the microwave or the toaster.

 These bite-sized vegan applesauce muffins are a perfect example of pre-breakfast at our home.
 They are low in fat and made with whole wheat pastry flour and are light and delicious and quite guilt-free for morning eats.
 I use cardamom and cinnamon to spice them up and the fragrance of the baked muffins is beyond description.

 Yes, they are sweet, but then what’s life without some sugar?

-Desi has such a sweet tooth, in fact, that he'll sometimes eat these with a dollop of jelly, but they are perfect on their own.
+Desi has such a sweet tooth, in fact, that he’ll sometimes eat these with a dollop of jelly, but these vegan applesauce muffins are perfect on their own.
 Here they are!